Arima Onsen Travel Guide: Top Things to Do & See

 After you leave Kin no Yu Hot Spring, head to Geiko Cafe Ito, just on the block opposite the bathhouse.

 Geiko Cafe Ito is the only facility in Arima Onsen where Geishas are stationed.
 As a Geiko Cafe/Bar, you will be served by Geishas.
-If you come between 11 am to 2 pm on weekends, you can even enjoy their traditional performances without paying anything extra while having their delicious dessert menu!
+If you come between 11 am and 2 pm on weekends, you can even enjoy their traditional performances for free while savouring their delicious dessert menu!

 Moreover, you can be transferred into a Geisha at Geiko Cafe Ito!
-For more information, please refer to their website HERE and translate it to English by Google Chrome’s translation function at the right of the address bar.
+For more information, please refer to their website HERE and translate it into English using Google Chrome’s translation function on the right side of the address bar.

 Geiko Cafe Ito’s Business Hours and Access Information

-- A reservation is required if you want to visit the cafe between 3 pm to midnight.
+• A reservation is required to visit the cafe between 3 pm and midnight.

 Haibukiya Nishida Brush Shop (灰吹屋 西田筆店製造)

-Apart from its hot spring-related specialties, Arima Onsen also has a really awesome traditional craft that is perfect for a souvenir for your loved ones and yourself.
+Apart from its hot spring-related specialties, Arima Onsen also offers a really awesome traditional craft that makes a perfect souvenir for your loved ones and yourself.
 The Arima Doll Brushes (有馬人形筆, Arima Ningyō Fude) are great for calligraphy, painting, or simply as a decoration!

-It might be hard to tell from the photo, but the beautiful patterns on the brush holder are actually created by winding colorful silk thread over and over on the wooden stick Σ(゚Д゚).
+It might be hard to tell from the photo, but the beautiful patterns on the brush holder are actually created by winding colorful silk thread over and over around the wooden stick Σ(゚д゚).

 Considering how expensive silk is and the brushes are handmade by the shop owner and the brushmaker, the brushes are surprisingly not as expensive as one might think.
 The most standard brush only costs 3,300 yen!